Sometimes Reliable Spanners of Almost Linear Size

+\paragraph{Reliable skip lists.} Our construction can be interpreted as a reliable construction of skip lists.
+Here, an attack removes certain cells in the skip list, which are no longer available.
+This can happen, for example, if the skip list is stored in a distributed fashion in a network, and certain nodes of the network are down.
+Our construction implies that one can withstand an attack with small expected loss.
+The previous work on skip graphs \cite{as-sg-07}, or \cite{bho-spda-20}, presented constructions of variants of skip lists with somewhat similar properties, but using $\Of(n \log n)$ pointers.
+The current construction requires only $\Of(n)$ pointers.

-While we borrow some components of the previous work, the basic scheme in the one-dimensional case, is new, and significantly different -- the previous construction used expanders in a hierarchical way.
+\paragraph{Comparison to previous work.} While we borrow some components of Buchin \etal \cite{bho-spda-20}, the basic scheme in the one-dimensional case, is new, and significantly different -- the previous construction used expanders in a hierarchical way.
 The new construction requires different analysis and ideas.
-The extension to higher dimension is relatively straightforward and follows the ideas in the previous work, although some modifications and care are necessary.
+The extension to higher dimension is relatively straightforward and follows the ideas of Buchin \etal \cite{bho-spda-20}, although some modifications and care are necessary.